mtralka/Napa-Archeology/README.md

 Following data aquisition, I created a Vue 3 frontend (Vite, WindiCSS, Netlify) to display the aquired information using DeckGL and Mapbox GL.
 The frontend features user selectable baselayers, per-parcel popups for ASMT IDs, and geolocation services to provide in-the-field reference points.

 The overall solution steps are outlined below.
-Aside from the time required to scrape the report PDFs, this project took under a day from real-world problem identification to finalized product.
+Aside from the time required to scrape the report PDFs, **this project took under 24 hours from real-world problem identification to finalized product**.
+It is fully functional but not fully polished.

 ## Solution Steps